 Here is your how-to stand out on Google in 3 steps guide!
 Ever noticed that many of the listings you see on the search result page (SERP) all look pretty similar?
 With all these websites fighting for the best ranking, how you present yourself, could be even more important.

-Listings that do stand out, are on the very top, which are paid through AdWords.
-From there, it’s an even battle.
-Luckily there are tools available, you can tap into, that help you distinct among the rest.
+URL Listings that dó stand out, are the top 3 positions.
+These are paid through Google Ads.
+From there, it’s an even battle and you have to find different ways to stand out.
+Luckily there are tools available in WordPress, that can help you make this distinction.
 Getting a high ranking in search engines through SEO is step one.
-Getting to stand is the next step.
+Getting noticed is the next step.

 The tools you should have on your site are (of course) Yoast, for editing your title tag and the meta description, a plugin that allows you to customize and expand the information that is included with your listing, better known as the “snippets” and the Google My Business account you need to get for getting more attention from the local search audience.